CN-TU/cocoa-qdisc/README.md

 # cocoa-qdisc
 CN contact: Maximilian Bachl

 Cocoa is a qdisc which maximizes throughput for each flow while keeping the buffer minimal.
+For a more detailed description check out the [upcoming paper](https://arxiv.org/abs/1910.10604).
 ## Building
 To compile the kernel module run